* Spoiler Alert *

-The gentleman came into the shop and instantly I noticed his full white beard.
-These days that is nothing remarkable as beards are a big trend in men’s grooming styles.
-When I asked him what brought him downtown today, he replied, “to get my beard trimmed.”
+The gentleman came into the little vintage shop where I work and instantly I noticed his full white beard.
+That’s not so remarkable these days as beards are a big trend in men’s grooming styles.
+But when I asked him what brought him downtown today, he replied, “to get my beard trimmed.”

-We struck up a conversation on beards, the pros and cons of wearing a beard year round, whether they were too hot in the summer and the warmth they gave in the winter when he confided that he usually shaves his off right after Christmas.
+We struck up a conversation on beards.
+The pros and cons of wearing a beard year round, whether they were too hot in the summer and the warmth they gave in the winter when he confided, that he usually shaves his off right after Christmas.

 Instantly my inner child sat right up and paid attention.
 Santa Claus, right here in the shop!

-Well he is for the Christmas season at any rate, for the rest of the year he is Clark, a mild mannered, retired gentleman with a wife and two grown daughters.
+Well he is for the Christmas season at any rate.
+For the rest of the year he is Clark, a mild mannered, retired gentleman with a wife and two grown daughters.

 Being the curious person that I am, I had to ask him how he got into the Santa trade.
-He said he use to volunteer for an outreach non-profit many years back and while organizing a Christmas party for this communities street youth, he realized that a lot of the street youth have children of their own. so he felt a Santa Claus would definitely be needed for the Christmas party.
+He said he use to volunteer for an outreach non-profit many years back and while organizing a Christmas party for this communities street youth, he realized that a lot of the street youth have children of their own.
+So he felt a Santa Claus would definitely be needed for the Christmas party.

-For the first few years, he wore a fake beard, then progressed to growing one and bleaching it until finally maturity blessed him with the real thing, a full, snow white mat complete with curled up moustache whiskers.
+For the first few years, he wore a fake beard.
+Then progressed to growing one and bleaching it until finally, maturity blessed him with the real thing.
+A full, snow white mat complete with curled up moustache whiskers.
 Imagine the Coca Cola Santa and there you have it.

-For most big shopping malls the focus for Santa is to get the kid on his lap and get the photo.
-Hundreds of people will shuffle up and pose before Christmas eve arrives and Santa has to do his real job.
-But Clark made an arrangement with the community mall he serves at as Santa, his focus is the experience and the memory he is making with those who visit him first and foremost and the photo would be a by-product of the visit, a memento.
+For most big shopping malls, the focus for Santa, is to get the kid on his lap and get the photo.
+Hundreds of people will shuffle up, sit on his knee and pose.
+Then Christmas eve arrives and Santa has to do his real job.
+But Clark made another arrangement with the community mall he serves as Santa.
+His focus, first and foremost, is the experience and the memory he is making with those who visit him and the photo, would only be a by-product of the visit; a memento.

-All are welcome on this Santa’s lap not just children; young, old, four legged, no legged, winged, even eight legged.
-He has had his picture taken with them all.
+All are welcome on this Santa’s lap, not just children.
+Young, old, four legged, no legged, winged, even eight legged, he has had his picture taken with them all.

-We both got glossy eyed as he recounted the story of an older women’s confession that it was her first visit to Santa in decades.
-She pulled out an old, worn photo of her husband, daughter and her self on a Santa’s knee and told Santa Clark that the photo was taken a month before she lost them both in a car accident.
-Several months later her house burned down and the photo was the only one that survived.
-It took real courage for that women to show up and sit on his knee.
+We both got glossy eyed as he recounts the story of an older women’s confession that it was her first visit to Santa in decades.
+She pulled out an old, worn photo of her husband, daughter and her self on another Santa’s knee and told Santa Clark that the photo was taken a month before she lost them both in a car accident.
+Then she told him that several months later, her house burned down and this photo was the only one that survived.
+He understood that it took real courage for that women to come up and sit on his knee.

-The special needs community from all over Vancouver Island know this Santa will provide the patience needed to make a visit with him, special.
+The special needs community from all over Vancouver Island know that this Santa will provide the patience needed to make a visit with him, special.

-In the shop where I work I have been blessed to meet many interesting people.
+In the shop where I work, I have been blessed to meet many interesting people.
 Folks from vastly different cultures, characters with fascinating life stories, and gentle souls who have taught me to believe in the power of the human spirit.